aiqc/AIQC/docs/features.rst

 II.
 Model Training & Hyperparameter Tuning
 ==========================================

-* Flexibly define functions for building and training models.
+* Define functions for building and training models.

 * Define lists of hyperparameter values to be trained against and fed into the models.